frozenbanana97/capuchin_geoanalysis/README.md

 pip install -r requirements.txt
 ```

-* You can now run main.py by typing `python3 main.py` and the program will launch!
+* You can now run main.py by typing `python3 main.py` in the terminal and the program will launch!
 You have to leave the associated terminal open.

 # Data Parsing, Prep, & Analysis